DevOpsPlayground/Hands-on-with-Serverless-CICD-using-AWS-CloudFormation/README.md

                 Provider: CodeBuild
             Configuration:
                 ProjectName: !Ref CodeBuildProject
             InputArtifacts:
-                - Name: CFNTemplateOutput
+                - Name: Code
             OutputArtifacts:
-                - Name: PackagedCFN
+                - Name: CodeWithPackagedCFN
             RunOrder: 1
 ```

-We won't go into detail about these options, the two stages are 1) grab source from a CodeCommit repository and 2) run a CodeBuild Project....
-But we haven't defined the CodeBuild project yet.
+This configuration defines two stages (Source and PackageCloudFormation).

+In the Source stage, we have a single action "Checkout" which is configured to checkout code from the codecommit repository and copy it to an artifact named "Code".
+This artifact name is then consumed in the next stage, which prompts CodePipeline to download that artifact into the compute space running the next action - this is a super important concept as stages will often pass artifacts around this way.

+In the PackageCloudFormation stage, a single action is configured to run a CodeBuild project using the artifact of the previous stage (our source code).

 A CodeBuild project is a specification defining how to run your build steps, so that's what we need to define next.